Skip to main content

 • Large, lumpy, sausage‑shaped piles

-• Dark when feeding on crops or carrion
+• Dark scats when feeding on crops or carrion

 Often found: